ESG Questionnaire Response - Ninety One

 We are partnered with the 30% Club to offer women across our global business an opportunity to be mentored by an external, seasoned business leader.

 We invested in diversity training that was designed to help all our employees become aware of their conscious and unconscious biases.
-The training was compulsory for all our employees because we believe that everyone shares a responsibility to recognise and remove barriers to inclusion.
+The training was compulsory for all our employees because we believe that everyone shares a responsibility to recognize and remove barriers to inclusion.
 In this coming year we plan to build on this work, by working closely with our leaders to further explore this topic.

 To help build a diverse talent pipeline, diversity is a key consideration in all our leadership development training opportunities.